Lita Cabellut: Collections

-Lita Cabellut's work is grouped conceptually in collections or series of paintings.
-The collection “Frida, The Black Pearl” (2010) pays tribute to Mexican artist Frida Kahlo, in which Cabellut depicts Kahlo’s life while including many of her own experiences.
+Cabellut's work is grouped conceptually in collections or series of paintings.
+The collection Frida, The Black Pearl (2010) pays tribute to Mexican artist Frida Kahlo, in which Cabellut depicts Kahlo's life while including many of her own experiences.
 This series inspired Cabellut to create “Coco, The Testimony of Black and White” (2011), a collection that portrays this fashion icon through 35 large-scale portraits.
-“A Portrait of Human knowledge” (2012) continues Cabellut’s previous work with portraits of some of the most influential icons of knowledge from the past 150 years, including Stravinsky, Nureyev, Marie Curie, Billie Holiday, Federico Garcia Lorca, Rudolf Steiner and Sigmund Freud.
+“A Portrait of Human knowledge” (2012) continues Cabellut's previous work with portraits of some of the most influential icons of knowledge from the past 150 years, including Stravinsky, Nureyev, Marie Curie, Billie Holiday, Federico Garcia Lorca, Rudolf Steiner and Sigmund Freud.

-With “The Trilogy of the Doubt”, a collection composed by socially inspired triptych paintings about power, injustice and ignorance, Cabellut received attention both in her native Spain in The Netherlands.
-The portrait collection “Dried Tear” (2013) expresses Cabellut’s fascination and admiration for Asian culture.
-Cabellut’s series about the Dutch Golden Age entitled “The Black Tulip” (2014) was inspired by one of the most famous national symbols of the Netherlands.
+With The Trilogy of the Doubt, a collection composed by socially inspired triptych paintings about power, injustice and ignorance, Cabellut received attention both in her native Spain in The Netherlands.
+The portrait collection “Dried Tear” (2013) expresses Cabellut's fascination and admiration for Asian culture.
+Cabellut's series about the Dutch Golden Age entitled “The Black Tulip” (2014) was inspired by one of the most famous national symbols of the Netherlands.

-For her latest collection “Blind Mirror” (2015), Cabellut explored culture and religion, focusing on some of the most influential religions that have been known to humanity.
+For her collection Blind Mirror (2015), Cabellut explored culture and religion, focusing on some of the most influential religions that have been known to humanity.

-The innovative series A Chronicle of the Infinite (2018) addresses the effects of time and experience on the process of human transformation.
-This series mostly consists of triptychs, with one of the three being a human portrait; the second an abstract work; and, the last piece, a destruction of the figurative portrait.